 Developing basic safety awareness in a class scenario, basic movement skills and water confidence skills.

-Stage 2 (shallow end of main pool)
+Stage 2 (Teaching pool or shallow end of main pool)

 Developing safe entries to the water, including jumping in, basic floating, travel and rotation, unaided to regain upright positions.